 Only showing for one month, none of the works currently on show are for sale.
 The plan is for them to be exhibited separately later on, perhaps at the Schoeni Projects gallery in Hong Kong.
 Prior to that though they’ll be placed in storage whilst the grand old townhouse gets a full makeover.

 The exhibition is open from 24 July to 24 August 2020, by appointment only.
 Free tickets for the disCONNECT exhibition are now available via this link.
-The location is an townhouse at 133 Clapham Common Northside.
+The location is a townhouse in Clapham Common.
+The address can be found on the Eventbrite link.
 The show has been curated by Schoeni Projects and supported by HKwalls.
 It was visited by Inspiring City on 23 July 2020.

 disCONNECT Exhibition Gallery